Information for Inpatients

 Before giving your consent, you will be given a clear explanation of your condition and any proposed tests, treatment, investigation or procedure - including any risks involved and any alternatives there may be.

-Information about your care and treatment
+Information about your treatment and care

 Should you have any worries or concerns about your stay in hospital, please speak to any member of the nursing staff and they will be happy to help you.